bcolborn/joy-division-annotated/lyrics/_unknown-pleasures/06_shes-lost-control.md

 - She's lost control
 - And she gave away the secrets of her past
 - And said "I've lost control again."
+{:.verse}

 - And she turned to me
-and took me by the hand
+- And took me by the hand
-and said "I've lost control again" and how I'll never know just why or understand
+- And said "I've lost control again"
+- And how I'll never know just why or understand
 - She said "I've lost control again"
 - And she screamed out, kicking on her side
 - And seized up on the floor -
 - I thought she'd died
 - She said "I've lost control again"
 - She's lost control again -
-she's lost control
+- She's lost control
 {:.verse}

-- Well I had to phone her friend to state her case and say she's lost control again
+- Well I had to phone her friend
+- To state her case and say
+- She's lost control again
-- And she showed up all the errors and mistakes and said "I've lost control again"
+- And she showed up all the errors and mistakes
+- And said "I've lost control again"
-- But she expressed herself in many different ways until she'd control again
+- But she expressed herself in many different ways
+- Until she'd control again
-- And walked upon the edge of no escape and laughed "I've lost control again"
+- And walked upon the edge of no escape
+- And laughed "I've lost control again"
 - She's lost control again,
-she's lost control (2)
+- She's lost control (2)
+{:.verse}